markusfisch/bbdock/README.md

 The images should be not much greater than 48x48 pixels and must be in PNG format.
 Use images with transparency to get the most out of it.

-You need libpng-devel to compile this software.
+You need libpng to compile this software.
 The raise-window function is only available to window managers which implement the EWMH specification.

 Bugs
 ----

-Currently there are only two known bugs you might run into:
+Currently there are only two known bugs:

 If you're using BlackBox > 0.70 you need to patch it in order to make it work correctly.
 Just insert the following code after line 250 into